UTSCCSCC01/finalprojectw22-GDSC2.0/doc/sprint0/setup.md

 1. Ensure [Node.js](https://nodejs.org/en/) is installed locally

-2. Add .env file in root dir with the following (port to run api on and mongoDB connection uri:
+2. Add .env file in root directory with the following (port to run api on and mongoDB connection uri):

     ```
     PORT=5000